arturo-lang/arturo/docs/CONTRIBUTING.md

 Let's have a look!

+### Environment Setup

+Before contributing to Arturo, you need to make sure you have all needed dependencies to compile it.

+Our compiler is written in Nim, which depends on GCC.

 ### Pull requests

 Pull requests are the best way to propose changes to the codebase and are actively encouraged: